getodk/docs/docs/collect-shortcut.rst

       :alt: Image showing form list.
       :class: device-screen-vertical

 5. Shortcut for the selected form will appear on your home screen.
-You can move the shortcut to the desired position by :gesture:`drag and drop`.
+You can move the shortcut to the desired position by drag and drop.

    .. image:: /img/collect-best-practices/form-shortcut.png
       :alt: Image showing form shortcut.